Deadlock Avoidance in OS

 Resource Allocation Graph

 Resource Allocation Graph has a process vertex represented by a circle and a resource vertex represented by a box.
 The instance of the resources is represented by a dot inside the box.
-The instance can be single or multiple instances of the resource.
+In the RAG, processes are represented as nodes, and resource requests and allocations are represented as edges.
 An example of RAG is shown below.

 Banker's Algorithm